Ch4r0ne/EXIFrenameX/README.md

 # Image and Video File Renamer

 This script allows you to easily rename image and video files in a specified folder using their metadata information.
-It is a quick and convenient way to organize your media files by their creation or recording date.
+It is a quick and convenient way to organize your media files by their recording date.

 ## Features